yangfh2004/Time-Release-Blockchain/README.md

 This is a very simple Python implementation of main ideas for time-release blockchain and its core functionalities.

 ## Directories
+* blockchain - Python modules for Block and Transaction classes using in this blockchain.
 * crypto - Discrete Log Problem Based Crypto system (e.g. elgamal) implementation in Python for encryption and decryption of data
 * mining - Mining module which provide time-release functionality and blockchain PoW mining work